DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 > DfE needs a data reporting service to help share data between School Centred Initial Teacher Training (SCITTs), Higher Education Institutions (HEIs), and the DfE.
 >
-> We aren’t sharing data, so we don’t have the complete picture of school placement activity and can’t intervene when help is needed.
+> We aren’t sharing data, so we do not have the complete picture of school placement activity and can’t intervene when help is needed.
 >
 > **How might we** create a data reporting service so stakeholders can report complete placement data using standardised and easily accessible platforms?